Geo-Lu-Zhu/SpellSpark/README.md

 ### Model 1: Character-Level BiLSTM (Error Classifier)

-**Purpose**: Classify the type of spelling error given a correct-misspelled word pair.
+**Purpose**: Given a pair (correct_word, misspelled_word), the teacher model produces:
+- Error Type Classification
+         - The softmax layer produces probabilities over error classes; the predicted error type is the argmax.

+- 64‑Dimensional Mistake Embedding
+         - The activated weights from the final hidden layer form a dense representation of the mistake pattern.
+         - This embedding is used directly in similarity search.

 **Architecture**:
-- **Input Layer**: Character-level encoding of (correct_word, misspelled_word) pairs
+- Character‑level encoding of both words
-- **BiLSTM Layers**: Bidirectional Long Short-Term Memory networks capture context in both directions
-- **Hidden Layer**: Last hidden layer serves as a rich latent representation (embedding) of the error pattern
+- Bidirectional LSTM layers
+- Final hidden layer → 64‑dim embedding
-- **Output Layer**: Softmax classifier over multiple error type categories
+- Softmax classifier in parallel for error type

 **Why BiLSTM?**
 - Captures sequential character dependencies in both forward and backward directions